petitioner0/project-visualizer/README.md

 1. **Editor Only**: This package is only for Unity Editor and does not affect runtime performance
 2. **Scan Scope**: Only scans files under the `Assets` directory, excludes `Packages` and `Editor` directories
 3. **Performance**: Large projects may take some time to scan and build graph

+## Disclaimer

+**This project is fully open source.**

+Due to the complexity of Unity's system, there may be some methods and calls in Unity that are not fully covered or may be detected incorrectly.
+We welcome suggestions and feedback to help improve this tool.

+**Currently, this package cannot be used as a UPM package due to unknown reasons.
+We hope to resolve this issue in the future.**